weathersmm/InCheckUPDATE/content/_index.md

       <li>Hiring and Firing Policies</li>
     </ul>

-    <p>By providing immediate, reliable access to the most up-to-date, company-specific information, Yoda empowers your workforce to make informed decisions with greater independence—reducing the need for constant supervision and oversight.</p>
+    <p>By providing immediate, reliable access to the most up-to-date, company-specific information, Angel empowers your workforce to make informed decisions with greater independence—reducing the need for constant supervision and oversight.</p>

     <p>This AI-driven solution serves as an experienced mentor and guide, delivering real-time support that improves compliance, increases efficiency, and enhances decision-making.
-With Yoda, your policies become a living, accessible resource, enabling employees to work autonomously while staying aligned with your unique operational standards.</p>
+With Angel, your policies become a living, accessible resource, enabling employees to work autonomously while staying aligned with your unique operational standards.</p>

-    <p>No more delays, confusion, or reliance on managers for answers—Yoda gives your team the tools to perform confidently and independently, ensuring they make decisions that reflect your organization’s values and expectations.</p>
+    <p>No more delays, confusion, or reliance on managers for answers—Angel gives your team the tools to perform confidently and independently, ensuring they make decisions that reflect your organization’s values and expectations.</p>
   content_three: >
     <p>Introducing Nova, your multilingual mentor designed to translate complex conversations into real-time, interactive, and accurate translations, empowering your team to overcome language challenges effortlessly.
 Whether in the field, during emergencies, or within daily operations, Nova ensures that our people, patients, and partners understand and are understood.</p>

     <ul>
       <li>Real-Time Voice Translation: Instantly converts spoken words into text or speech across multiple languages</li>
       <li>Optimized for healthcare and EMS, Nova accurately translates terminology, protocols, and critical care instructions.</li>
-      <li>Fully integrated with Intellux AI tools like Rampart and Yoda, ensuring SOPs, protocols, and insights are accessible in any language.</li>
+      <li>Fully integrated with Intellux AI tools like Rampart and Angel, ensuring SOPs, protocols, and insights are accessible in any language.</li>
       <li>High-Speed Accuracy: Uses advanced speech recognition to deliver fast, precise translations, even in high-pressure situations.</li>
       <li>Captures regional nuances to foster trust and understanding between diverse teams and communities.</li>
     </ul>